atomizer/muledump/README.md

+# on indefinite hiatus, an active fork is [here](https://github.com/jakcodex/muledump)

 ## Synopsis

 This tool allows you to list contents of all your accounts in a single page (characters, their stats and items, items in vaults).
 Also it generates a summary of all the items - you probably saw screenshots of these in trading forum ([example](http://i755.photobucket.com/albums/xx195/Ind3sisiv3/Ilovemuledump.png)).